solspace/craft-freeform/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for Freeform
+about: Suggest an idea for Freeform.
 title: ''
 labels: enhancement
 assignees: ''